 We thank the reviewer for highlighting this.
 The text on page 10, line 18 has been changed and a reference to Eq.
 51 has been added:

 “For organic matter, OMEN-SED applies a known concentration at the sediment-water interface and assumes continuity across the bottom of the bioturbated zone, zbio.
-(In case OMEN-SED has to deal with a POC depositional flux from a coupled ocean model, the corresponding SWI concentrations can be calculated by solving the flux divergence equation (51).”
+When OMEN-SED is coupled to an ESM, the POC depositional flux from the coupled ocean model is converted to a concentration by solving the flux divergence equation (51).”

 Comment: